If we ever get to mine the moon, electric rail launchers are seen

 The American gunships in Vietnam had their guns bolted down and pointed sideways, so when the pilot flew a pylon turn around an enemy position, the guns were always pointed at the enemy.
 A missionary in South America took the principle a stage further to pick up mail and drop supplies at remote villages.
 He flew a pylon turn above the village while a bucket was lowered on a long rope.
 The bucket hung in the one spot near the ground, and the villagers easilyemptied and then filled it. (see figure 2)

-degrees from the equator.
-The pylon (15 metres high approx) could be in the middle of a square barge-type platform. (see figures 3 and 4)
+in the middle of a square barge-type platform. (see figures 3 and 4)

 the rails.